 Identically-named numbers can be added (and subtracted) by adding the coefficients:

 2a + 3b + a + 4b = 3a + 7b

 With more than two summands, brackets may be inserted (associative law):

 a + b + c = (a + b) + c = a + (b + c)

-No further rule is needed for the addition of posituve numbers:
+No further rule is needed for the addition of positive numbers:

-a + (+b) = a + b, 5 + (+3) = 5 + 3 = 8.to add one negative number to another, its absolute value is subtracted:
+a + (+b) = a + b, 5 + (+3) = 5 + 3 = 8.

 a + (–b) = a – b, (–a) + (–b) = –(a + b);

 Powers and surds must be treated like literal numbers for the purposes of addition, e.g.,

 In adding complex numbers the real and imaginary parts must be added separately, e.g.,

 (5 + 3i) + (17 – i) = 22 + 2i.